-English oak has held a very special place in the hearts of craftsmen for hundreds of years.
-Its strength, resistance to decay and sheer versatility has made sure it is engrained in our national heritage.
-This fine material has been utilised for many hundreds of years to construct everything from sea-going vessels to fine furniture, wine barrels to buildings.
-Although oak grows widely across Europe and North America, craftsmen continue to cherish English oak for its beautiful grain and figure which tend to be more decorative and unique than in oak from elsewhere.
+English oak has held a very special place in the hearts of artisans for hundreds of years.
+Its strength, resistance to decay and sheer versatility is engrained in our national heritage.
+For centuries this fine material was used to construct everything from sea-going vessels, to fine furniture, wine barrels to buildings.
+Although oak grows widely across Europe and North America, customers still cherish English oak for its beautiful grain and figure, which tend to be more decorative and unique than in oak from elsewhere.

 Even though England does not contain large areas of oak forest compared to, say, France and Germany, there continues to be a healthy supply of oak logs from well-managed private estates.
 Here at Vastern Timber, we’re dedicated to supporting these woodland owners by processing and marketing English grown oak rather than importing oak from elsewhere.
 We firmly believe that the only way to protect our remaining forests is to ensure they have a value.

 We select and store planking grade English oak butts at our Studley sawmill ready for sawing during the winter months.
 From experience, we know that cutting during these colder and wetter months reduces the chance of surface splitting (checking), a problem caused by rapid drying.
 We like to store each log for at least a year after felling to allow it time to relax and release tension.

 In our experience, we find that patience pays off and the reward is flat, straight wood.
 Once cut, we air-dry the planks according to the time-honoured rule of one year per inch of thickness (27mm).
 Yes, it’s a slow process, but reassuringly so.
 Anyone who has had the misfortune of working with a piece of case hardened and brittle imported oak will no doubt appreciate the need for such care and patience.